MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-II-Federal-Reserve-System/subchapter-A-Board-Governors-Federal-Reserve-System/part-238-Savings-Loan-Holding-Companies-Regulation-LL/subpart-F-Savings-Loan-Holding-Company-Activities-Acquisitions/section-238.53.md

 (d) *Notice provided to Board.* The Reserve Bank shall immediately send to the Board a copy of any notice received under paragraphs (c)(1) or (c)(2) of this section.

-(e) *Notice to public* - (1) the Reserve Bank shall notify the Board for publication in the Federal Register immediately upon receipt by the Reserve Bank of:
+(e) *Notice to public*.
+(1) The Reserve Bank shall notify the Board for publication in the Federal Register immediately upon receipt by the Reserve Bank of:

 (i) A notice under paragraph (c) of this section or